-L=αLay+βLr+γLy (5)
+L=αLay+βLr+γLy.
+(5)

 We design the overall framework according to AU labeling rules.
-First, we leverage the correspondences between AUs and judgment areas to learn AU-specific representations from judgment areas by the AU relation learning component.
+First, the AU relation learning component leverages the correspondences between AUs and judgment areas to learn AU-specific representations from judgment areas.
 The correlations among different AUs are encoded to enhance AU representation learning.
-Second, under the guidance of the auxiliary task, the region correlations are encoded by the region relation learning component to improve local representation learning of judgment regions.
-Finally, AU predicting component fuses encoded AU representations and region patterns to predict AUs.
-Therefore, both facial cues and AU correlations are fully leveraged to enhance AU recognition.
-Note that we get two AU predictions, one from the AU relation learning component and other from the AU predicting component.
-The output from the AU predicting component is used as the final prediction during inference.
+Second, the auxiliary task enables the region relation learning component to encode the region correlations, thereby improving local representation learning of judgment regions.
+Finally, the AU prediction component fuses the encoded AU representations and region patterns to predict AUs.
+Both facial cues and AU correlations are fully leveraged to enhance AU recognition.
+Note that we obtain two AU predictions, one from the AU relation learning component and the other from the AU prediction component.
+The output from the AU prediction component forms the final prediction during inference.

 5 Experiments